 A candidate can have all the above-mentioned qualities and expertise, but we cannot ignore the fact that the industry is constantly changing.
 Nonetheless, the role of the CTO is also evolving with new and progressing startups making their way into the industry.
 As a hiring force, one needs to understand what this evolution is like.

 How is the role of the CTO evolving?

 In 2022, CTO is not just a tech guru but someone who also matches the company’s brand strategy with the technology strategy.
 Unlocking business opportunities with help of emerging technology is what a CTO needs to do.

 A startup today needs an innovator who brings forward the best ideas but also treats information security as a priority.
 The fear of data security breaches is real and must be handled fiercely right at a time before it’s too late.
 This is one reason why CTOs are stressed out, but that comes with the deal.
 However, being swift at making the right tech decisions does not mean spending irresponsibly.
 A CTO must be able to optimize the technology spending to be able to run things in the longer run.

 The role of a CTO is certainly changing with time and demands critical evaluation when hiring a new candidate.

 A CTO can be a valuable addition to the startup team.
 Hiring a CTO is no different than acquiring an asset.
 This surely comes with a price: CTOs in this age earn millions and often demand a significant chunk of the startup’s equity.
 No matter how badly a startup needs a CTO, it often gets difficult for them to convince the right candidate to join.
 Only once a startup has raised funding and shown traction in the market, do potential CTOs start showing interest.
-To solve this major problem, the startup world is now being introduced to product studios that specialize in helping early-stage founders take their idea to launch without having to hire a CTO.
-A reliable product studio can help startups replace the need for a full-time CTO!
+To solve this major problem, the startup world is now being introduced to startup studios that specialize in helping early-stage founders take their idea to launch without having to hire a CTO.
+A reliable startup studio can help startups replace the need for a full-time CTO!